How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 - How to explain tradeoffs concisely

-Phase 4: Fine-Tuning (Final Week)
+Phase 4: Fine-Tuning

-The week before your interviews, shift from learning to consolidation:
+In the final stretch before your interviews, shift from learning to consolidation:

 - Review your weak patterns.
 Go back to problems you struggled with and re-solve them.